Position Title: Consultant – Market Assessment: Digital Employment Opportunities for Refugee Youth in Kenya

 The following should inform the assignment:

-- This market assessment must take into consideration the particular socioeconomic and political contexts faced by refugee youth in Kenya, namely young women;
+- When conducting the analysis and providing recommendations, this market assessment must take into consideration the particular socioeconomic and political contexts and barriers faced by refugee youth in Kenya, namely young women;

 - The assessment should investigate the viability of commercially sustainable opportunities in digital employment for refugees, including identifying the market actors best positioned to offer these opportunities;

 - The assessment should identify similar initiatives (in Kenya and more broadly) undertaken by private, public or civil society actors and, where possible, explore learnings and complementarities.

 The consultant will carry out a market assessment, and produce a report outlining the current state of the market in terms of access to digital employment opportunities for refugees, including recommendations to WUSC on approaches to broaden the opportunity for refugees, including young refugee women.

 The report (and presentation) should address the following:

 - Review of existing online work initiatives for refugees in Kenya (primarily literature review, should include some interviews);